Skip to main content

 FAQ

 Not necessarily.
 Plenty of beginner-friendly bows now reach 400+ FPS.
 What matters more is safe setup, confidence, and consistent shooting with the right bolts and broadheads.
+The CenterPoint Wrath 430X hits 430 FPS and is still very beginner-friendly.

 Want a More Personalized Recommendation?